-It meant that virtually everything was recognisable to us and great to see in miniature such as the Elbphilharmonie which spectacularly opens when a button is pressed, the harbour, dockyard, and many many trains.
+It meant that virtually everything was recognisable to us and great to see in miniatures such as the Elbphilharmonie which spectacularly opens when a button is pressed, the harbour, dockyard, and many many trains.
 They even have a miniature version of the Lion King and Mary Poppins theatres.

 There was also a circus and the highlight was the AidaAblu cruise ship that moved slowly along in the water.
-It’s worth waiting for it to go dark in this area as in the corner you will find a snow covered Finland and the northern lights shine on the wall.
+It’s worth waiting for it to go dark in this area as in the corner you will find a snow-covered Finland and the northern lights shine on the wall.
 It was lovely to see and my son loved it as it brought back memories of our holiday to Lapland last winter combined with seeing the northern lights in Iceland this year.

-After our holiday to Germany I would love to explore more of this wonderful country.
+After our holiday to Germany, I would love to explore more of this wonderful country.
 Middle Germany has inspired me even more.
 The landscape looks fantastic.
-There was a really cute fun fair here complete with moving rides, plus a long ice train track and the famous Black forest complete with castles.
+There was a really cute fun fair here complete with moving rides, plus a long ice train track and the famous Black Forest complete with castles.

-Kniffingen is a made-up place with made up castles and monuments.
+Kniffingen is a made-up place with made-up castles and monuments.
 We loved watching the cars going about their business in this area, especially when the lights went down.